mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/01.AWS-IAM-Identity-Center/docs.md

 <md:NameIDFormat>urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress</md:NameIDFormat>
 ```

-Lastly, we can proceed to replace the SAML metadata file in Hosted Mender in the "Organization and billing" settings view, as explained above.
+Lastly, we can proceed to replace the SAML metadata file in hosted Mender in the "Organization and billing" settings view, as explained above.
 Please note that the Mender's SAML values (Start URL, ACS URL, Entity ID) won't change after you successfully upload the new SAML metadata file.

 ### Assign users and groups to the application

-You must assign users and/or groups to the application to grant them access to Hosted Mender.
+You must assign users and/or groups to the application to grant them access to hosted Mender.
 You can do so by clicking the "Assign users and groups" button in the application's detail view.

 ![Assign users and groups](07-assign-users-and-groups.png)

-Please note that to enable users to access your tenant on Hosted Mender, you have to create that user with the email address corresponding to the email set in the AWS IAM Identity Center.
+Please note that to enable users to access your tenant on hosted Mender, you have to create that user with the email address corresponding to the email set in the AWS IAM Identity Center.
 Ensure no password is set during user creation in Mender; otherwise, the SAML integration will be rejected.

-### How to access Hosted Mender using the AWS access portal
+### How to access hosted Mender using the AWS access portal

-At this point, Mender's integration with AWS IAM Identity Center is complete, and you can access your Hosted Mender account from the AWS access portal.
+At this point, Mender's integration with AWS IAM Identity Center is complete, and you can access your hosted Mender account from the AWS access portal.
 You can click the "Dashboard" link in the sidebar to obtain the AWS access portal URL and open it in a new tab.

 ![IAM Identity Center dashboard](08-dashboard.png)

-From the AWS access portal, you will see Hosted Mender in the list of "Applications".
+From the AWS access portal, you will see hosted Mender in the list of "Applications".
 To initiate the session, click on the application and proceed with the authentication.

 ![AWS access portal](09-aws-access-portal.png)